Kallarari/Ecommerce-test/README.md

 Chose one of that and runs in the terminal in the root folder of the project.

+### yarn server

+Run this and wait the back-end initiate

 ### yarn start

 Run this and wait the project initiate in the browser